pepstock-org/Charba/readme.md

    * rename `HtmlLegendTextCallback` callback to `HtmlLegendItemCallback`.
  * add the selected value of the scale by the click event into the `AxisClickEvent` class.
  * add **new Charba annotation plugin**, completely in Java,  in order to replace [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation) because it's unmaintained.
-   * does not implement all event listeners previously implemented into [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation), only click, enter and leave callbacks are implemented.
+   * does not implement all event callbacks previously implemented into [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation), only click, enter and leave events are implemented and not by callbacks but by event handlers.
    * remove `mode` property from annotation line options because new plugin is using the `axis` property of scales for line orientation.
    * remove `doubleClickSpeed` property from annotation options because double click event is not supported anymore.
    * remove `events` property from annotation options because the event listeners will be added based on the callbacks definitions.